We're giving you the chance to win back the value of your meal - every time you dine this month!

 Baba Ganoush Kitchen

 What: If you're in the mood for falafel, you'll be spoilt for choice in Bristol.
-Why not head over to Baba Ganoush Kitchen in St Pauls which loads up giant Lebanese flat bread wraps with a mixture of falafel, mixed vegetable or halloumi, alongside salad, pickles, tahini and chilli sauce.
-A large wrap is just six pounds, and there’s some cracking vegan mezze available too, which will also leave you change from a tenner.
+Why not head over to Baba Ganoush Kitchen in St Pauls, which loads up giant Lebanese flat bread wraps with a mixture of falafel, mixed vegetables or halloumi, alongside salad, pickles, tahini and chilli sauce.
+A large wrap is just seven pounds, with added halloumi bringing the total to nine pounds, and there’s some cracking vegan mezze available too, which will also leave you change from a tenner.

 Where: 81 St Nicholas Road, BS2 9JJ